15 Ways to Keep Your Brain Sharp and Active

 8. Do simple math calculations in your head

-9. Be careful with cigarettes and alcohol
+9. Be cautious with cigarettes and alcohol

 The harms of smoking are well known.
 As for alcohol, you may not see much harm in being a social drinker.
 However, excessive alcohol consumption can cause serious damage to both your brain and body.
 It also negatively affects your social life and personal life.